Cycling the Congo Nile Trail: Stories From the Road

 • The glow of sunrise over Lake Kivu as fishermen return from their nightly catch.

-• Children in school uniforms waving with unfiltered joy as you pass.
+• Children in uniforms waving with unfiltered joy as you ride past.

-• The earthy scent of eucalyptus carried by the wind through quiet valleys.
+• The earthy scent of eucalyptus floating through quiet valleys.

 Curious about cycling routes closer to the capital?
 Explore our guide to Kigali bicycle routes and safety tips.